cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 # Use cd to change into your GPI directory:
 $ cd ~/private/gpi-labs

-# When you're done with the lab, scp it back to your computer so that
+# When you are done with the lab, scp it back to your computer so that
 # you can submit it on Autolab:
 #
 # Non-Windows:
-$ scp ANDREWID@unix.andrew.cmu.edu:~/path/to/handin.zip ~/Downloads/
+$ scp ANDREWID@unix.qatar.cmu.edu:~/path/to/handin.zip ~/Downloads/
 # or, if you set up the SSH shortcut in the Initial Setup:
-$ scp andrew:~/path/to/handin.zip ~/Downloads/
+$ scp qatar:~/path/to/handin.zip ~/Downloads/
 #
 # Windows:
-$ scp ANDREWID@unix.andrew.cmu.edu:~/path/to/handin.zip /mnt/c/Users/USERNAME/Downloads/
+$ scp ANDREWID@unix.qatar.cmu.edu:~/path/to/handin.zip /mnt/c/Users/USERNAME/Downloads/
 # USERNAME is the username you use on your laptop
 {% endhighlight %}